tanner-johnson2718/MEME_OS_2/README.md

 # Drivers
 - GDT
-- IRQ
+- IRQ (8259 PIC)
-- SERIAL
+- SERIAL (8250 UART)
 - PS2
-- VGA
+- VGA textmode
-- Timer
+- Timer (8253/8254)
+- PCI

 # Coding Style
+- All modules implementation are contained in a .c file with the module name as the .c file name i.e. vga.c.
+C files are contained in kernel/
+- The public attributes (types, defines, API functions) should be containded in a header with the modules name as the header name i.e. vga.h and placed in include/kernel/.
-- Drivers export public API's
+- Drivers / Modules export public API's
 - All public functions return an error code with these codes being defined in the drivers header
 - All private functions, macros, types, registers, etc. should be defined in